 Learn how to draw a snowflake made from a simple shape, but filled with visually interesting digital effects!
 The great thing about snowflakes is that they are all different.
-Therefore, you can create your own snowflake and sketch a shape that doesn't look like the one below.
+Therefore, you can create your own snowflake and sketch a shape that doesn't look like the one above.

-Whether you decide to draw the exact shape below or not doesn't really matter.
+Whether you decide to draw the exact shape above or not doesn't really matter.
 I will show you how to add some cool effects to make sure that your cartoon snowflake is visually interesting and fun to look at.
 Are you ready to draw? :)

 Great!
 The first step is to draw the shape of the snowflake.
 Start by sketching the shapes represented with black outlines below.
 I like to draw shapes that are made with irregular lines.
 Otherwise, the illustration might look too polished, too perfect.